mrmacmillan/30DayMapChallenge2021/README.md

 I saw a CBC News article reporting the Island Waste Management Corporation had a [list of goat farms](https://iwmc.pe.ca/christmas-trees-goat-farms/) that were accepting discarded Christmas trees as feed and I knew immediately that this had to be mapped!

-I geocoded the farm and IWMC drop-off center addresses using the provincial civic address database.
-I also created Thiessen/Voronoi polygons which show the closest destination (goat farm or waste watch drop-off center) and add some visual interest.
+I geocoded the farm and IWMC drop-off center addresses using the provincial civic address database, and created Thiessen/Voronoi polygons which show the closest destination (goat farm or waste watch drop-off center) for all locations on PEI and add some visual interest.

-Created using ArcGIS Pro
+Created with ArcGIS Pro using Esri/John Nelson's Watercolor style.

 ## Day 2 - Lines
-![alt text][logo]
+![Day 2 - Lines][/Day02_Lines_WoodlotTrail.jpg]

 ## Day 3 - Polygons